TPeterW/course-registration/README.md

 course-registration
 ===================

-A script that can automate course registration within some Bannerweb-based systems.
+A script that can automate course registration within some BannerWeb-based systems.
 Based on that of Middlebury College.

 Usage
 -----